jackiehjm/stx-docs/doc/source/security/kubernetes/configure-remote-helm-client-for-non-admin-users.rst

 .. rubric:: |result|

-You can now use the private Tiller server remotely or locally by specifying the ``--tiller-namespace`` default option on all helm CLI commands.
+You can now use the private Tiller server remotely by specifying the ``--tiller-namespace`` default option on all helm CLI commands.
 For
 example: